Teaching

 Download Lecture Notes

-Running Lab, Washington State University, Department of Mathematics and Statistics, 2023
+Running Lab, Washington State University, Department of Mathematics and Statistics, Spring 2023

-Running Lab, Washington State University, Department of Mathematics and Statistics, 2022
+Running Lab, Washington State University, Department of Mathematics and Statistics, Fall 2022